-It is the responsibility of the qualified business to file the Create Rebate Program New Full-Time Permanent Employee Payroll Certification with the Department of Finance and Administration (DF&A)-when the requisite two million dollars-(\$2 million) payroll threshold has been attained.
+It is the responsibility of the qualified business to file the Create Rebate Program New Full-Time Permanent Employee Payroll Certification with the DFA when the requisite two million dollar (\$2 million) payroll threshold has been attained.
 This certification provides the number of new full-time permanent employees hired, together with the dollar amount of their payroll.
-Thereafter, the Company business shall recertify the number of new full-time permanent employees and payroll amounts annually at the end of each tax year.
-The certification to DF&A is the mechanism to initiate the verification audit.
-Therefore, the company business must certify annually at the end of each tax year to DF&A. Pursuant to Act 625 of 2009, for financial incentive agreements with an effective date on or after July 31, 2009, failure of the company business to certify and recertify payroll amounts annually to the Department of Finance and Administration DFA will result in the Department of Finance and Administration DFA reducing the amount of rebate earned by ten percent (10%) if not claimed within twelve (12) months from the end of the tax year in which the rebate was earned; or a one hundred percent (100%) forfeiture of the earned rebate if not claimed within twenty-four (24) months from the end of the tax year in which the rebate benefits to companies businesses locating or expanding in Arkansas.
-In the event the approved company business ceases the operations of the facility for which the incentives are offered, the incentive agreement will be terminated and any benefits accrued and not claimed as of the date of closure will be forfeited.
+Thereafter, the business shall recertify the number of new full-time permanent employees and payroll amounts annually at the end of each tax year.
+The certification to DFA is the mechanism to initiate the verification audit.
+Therefore, the business must certify annually at the end of each tax year to DFA.

+Pursuant to Act 625 of 2009, for financial incentive agreements with an effective date on or after July 31, 2009, failure of the business to certify and recertify payroll amounts annually to DFA will result in DFA reducing the amount of rebate earned by ten percent (10%) if not claimed within twelve (12) months from the end of the tax year in which the rebate was earned, or a one hundred percent (100%) forfeiture of the earned rebate if not claimed within twenty-four (24) months from the end of the tax year in which the rebate was earned.
+The offering of this incentive is intended to provide benefits to businesses locating or expanding in Arkansas.
+In the event the approved business ceases the operations of the facility for which the incentives are offered, the incentive agreement will be terminated and any benefits accrued and not claimed as of the date of closure will be forfeited.

 The payroll rebate (Create Rebate) benefit can only be authorized at the discretion of the Executive Director in the form of a written proposal and may be offered for up to ten (10) years.
 The term of the agreement depends on the benefit to the state as determined by a cost-benefit analysis performed by the Commission.
-If the proposal is accepted by the company business, a financial incentive agreement is signed by the Commission and the company business.
-The provisions of the financial incentive agreement will be based upon the eligible businesses' business's proposed job creation and average hourly wage information provided in the written proposal from the Executive Director.
+If the proposal is accepted by the business, a financial incentive agreement is signed by the Commission and the business.
+The provisions of the financial incentive agreement will be based upon the eligible business's proposed job creation and average hourly wage information provided in the written proposal from the Executive Director.
 With the exception of targeted businesses, the benefit allowed is dependent upon the tier in which the business locates as follows:

-- (1) Tier 1 Counties An incentive payment equal to three and nine-tenths percent (3.9%) of the payroll of the new full-time permanent employees for the term of the agreement; - (2) Tier 2 Counties An incentive payment equal to four and one-quarter percent (4.25%) of the payroll of the new full-time permanent employees for the term of the agreement; - (3) Tier 3 Counties An incentive payment equal to four and one-half percent (4.5%) of the payroll of the new full-time permanent employees for the term of the agreement; and - (4) Tier 4 Counties An incentive payment equal to five percent (5.0%) of the payroll of the new full-time permanent employees for the term of the agreement. - (5) At the discretion of the Executive Director, an eligible business located in a-tier Tier 1, 2 or 3 county may be authorized to receive an increased benefit, up to five percent (5.0%), of the payroll of the new full-time permanent employees if the following conditions are met:
+- Tier 1 Counties An incentive payment equal to three and nine-tenths percent (3.9%) of the payroll of the new full-time permanent employees for the term of the agreement; - Tier 2 Counties An incentive payment equal to four and one-quarter percent (4.25%) of the payroll of the new full-time permanent employees for the term of the agreement; - Tier 3 Counties An incentive payment equal to four and one-half percent (4.5%) of the payroll of the new full-time permanent employees for the term of the agreement; and - Tier 4 Counties An incentive payment equal to five percent (5.0%) of the payroll of the new full-time permanent employees for the term of the agreement. - At the discretion of the Executive Director, an eligible business located in a

+Tier 1, 2 or 3 county may be authorized to receive an increased benefit, up to five percent (5.0%), of the payroll of the new full-time permanent employees if the following conditions are met: